samhess/lexicon/README.md

 # Malagasy Introduction

 Malagasy belongs to the Austronesian language family.
 For speakers of Indo-European languages it can be quite hard to start with Malagasy.
-The vocabulary is hardly similar and even the sentence structure is different, as the subject is normally placed at the end (verb-object-subject order).
+The vocabulary is hardly similar and even the sentence structure is different, as the subject is normally placed after the verb and object (verb-object-subject order).

-> Note: There are about 18 ethnic groups and hence many dialetcs.
-The language of the coast dwellers may differ heavily from the Merina people in the capital.
+However, in the province and at the coast, they do use the subject-verb-object order which is much more comfortable for speakers with Roman or Germanic language background.

+> VOS example (capital): Manasa lamba aho (Do-laundry-I)

+> SVA axample (coastal regions): Zaho manasa lamba (I-do-laundry)

 After traveling around Madagascar and spending some time on Nosy Be, I managed to understand the following words and phrases.